buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementAssembly.md

-* The IfcElementAssembly is an aggregate i.e. being composed by other elements and acting as an assembly using the objectified relationship IfcRelAggregates, refering to it by its inverse attribute SELF\IfcObjectDefinition.IsDecomposedBy.
+* The IfcElementAssembly is an aggregate i.e. being composed by other elements and acting as an assembly using the objectified relationship IfcRelAggregates, referring to it by its inverse attribute SELF\IfcObjectDefinition.IsDecomposedBy.
 Components of an assembly are described by instances of subtypes of